DrafaKiller/ScrollPositioned-flutter/README.md

 # Scroll Positioned

 Allows you to position widgets fixed along with a scroll.
-It can be positioned relative to the parent widget, or the absolute position.´
+It can be positioned relative to the parent widget, or the absolute position.
 Best used with a Scrollable, like a ListView, but can be used on its own.

 This uses the widgets `Positioned` and `Stack`, if there isn't a stack it will create one for you.